AI ballot results: 99% YES vote

 Industrial action short of a strike is essentially anything other than stoppages.
 It could be an overtime ban, work to rule, refusing discreet activities, slowdown (reduced productivity), or wearing campaign t-shirts.

-Only current Equity members can vote in this ballot and any future ballots we have, including on the final deal.
+Only current Equity members could vote in this ballot and any future ballots we have, including on the final deal.
 If you are not an Equity member, we encourage you to join today.

 Your ability to win these changes comes from your collective strength.
 The more members there are, the harder it is for PACT to deny you the changes you need.

-The ballot is open to Equity members who have worked on the Pact-Equity Cinema Films Agreement and TV Agreements since it was last negotiated in 2021.
+The ballot was open to Equity members who have worked on the Pact-Equity Cinema Films Agreement and TV Agreements since it was last negotiated in 2021.

 The ballot has to be representative of the current workforce in Film & TV to ensure that any action that follows is enforceable and complies with Trade Union legislation.

-Only those who have worked on the Pact-Equity Cinema Films Agreement and TV Agreements since 2021 can participate in the ballot, which means that supporting artists will not be eligible.
+Only those who have worked on the Pact-Equity Cinema Films Agreement and TV Agreements since 2021 could participate in the ballot, which means that supporting artists were not eligible.
 The concerns around AI and digital scanning are extremely relevant to our supporting artist members.
 We are seeking similar AI protections, which will be negotiated in 2026 alongside other improvements to the Pact-Equity Supporting Artists Agreement.